 - Creating or developing activities or hobbies of interest that provide a sense of purpose and meaning

-Understanding That the Transition to Retirement Is Commonly Difficult
+Why Is the Transition to Retirement for First Responders Commonly Difficult?

 For the first responder who may be struggling with retirement, it may help to know that the issues they are facing are relatively common.
 The transition to retirement is notorious for being hard, after all—on first responders especially.